duynguyen/ai-function-lab/module9.md

 ---
 layout: module
-title: Exercise 5&#58; Adobe Sensei function 1&#58; auto tag + Adobe Experience Manager Update Tags
+title: Exercise 5&#58; AI function 1&#58; auto tag + Adobe Experience Manager Update Tags
 ---

 <!--
-# Exercise 5&#58; Adobe Sensei function: auto tag + Adobe Experience Manager Update Tags
+# Exercise 5&#58; AI function: auto tag + Adobe Experience Manager Update Tags
 -->

 ## Overview
-In this exercise you will add the **Adobe Sensei auto tag** function to auto tag an image followed by the Adobe Experience Manager Update Tags action to update the tags for the image in Adobe Experience Manager.
+In this exercise you will add the **auto tag** function to auto tag an image followed by the Adobe Experience Manager Update Tags action to update the tags for the image in Adobe Experience Manager.

 ## Steps
 1. In Visual Studio Code, open the `exercises/exercise-5/composition.js` file.